 Forget about having your next event at a hotel or resort.
 Think coworking spaces instead.

-Suresh Babu, Founder and CEO of Web Marketing Academy, Bangalore, has something to say about this, “We’d planned a Digital Transformation and Corporate training for leaders of Decathlon Sports India, Bangalore.
+Suresh Babu, Founder and CEO of Web Marketing Academy, bengaluru, has something to say about this, “We’d planned a Digital Transformation and Corporate training for leaders of Decathlon Sports India, bengaluru.
 It was a 4-day workshop and we arranged it in a resort.
 Unfortunately, it was a total disaster, on the first day we realized there was no proper Wi-Fi, charging stations, whiteboards, and projectors.”

 So, Suresh and his team decided to change the location to a coworking space instead.

 “We quickly found a co-working place close to the city and booked it for the next three days.
 And the experience was amazing.
 We had access to high-speed Wi-Fi, projectors, and refreshments.”
 He also adds that, “The participants felt energetic and motivated in the space.”